ai-chem/Syk_inhibitors/README.md

 ## Promising inhibitors
 Analysis of the properties of the obtained molecules, as well as their comparison with ChEMBL inhibitors is presented in the file `Property_analysis.ipynb`.

+# Syk Inhibitor IC50 Predictor: A SMILES-based Tool for Drug Discovery

+The notebook `IC50_predictor.ipynb` provides an interactive tool for predicting the $IC_{50}$ values of potential Syk inhibitors based on their SMILES representation.